leptoquark/whitepaper-en/doc/and_now.rst

 Thus, all administrations must ensure the quality and usability of the data they provide, so as to be easily employed to test, use and refine AI systems.
-Useful tools, modelled on the needs of the PA for the use of data, their interpretation and procedures for release, are the site dati.gov.it and the National Guidelines for the Valorisation of Public Information Assets.
+Useful tools, modelled on the needs of the PA for the use of data, their interpretation and procedures for release, are the site `dati.gov.it <https://www.dati.gov.it/>`__ and the National `Guidelines <http://lg-patrimonio-pubblico.readthedocs.io/it/latest/>`__for the Valorisation of Public Information Assets.

 Development of professionalism and skills
 -----------------------------------------